FRIEDparrot/ClassReview/📘ClassNotes/⌨️Programming/👨‍🎓Deep Learning/⚓Deep Learning Basic Concepts/Chapter8 Attention Mechanisms and Transformers.md

         [ 4.9597,  4.8759,  4.7172,  ...,  0.3668,  0.2899,  0.2726]])
 ```

-we give the following full implementation :
+We give the following full implementation :
 ```python fold
 import matplotlib.pyplot as plt
 import torch